Unreimbursed Medical Expenses in Utah

 Many disputes become clearer once the explanation of benefits shows what insurance paid and what remains the family’s responsibility.

-Pay and collect proof
+Pay and Collect Proof

 Keep the invoice, EOB, and proof of payment together so the reimbursement request is complete and easy to follow.